massawa-d/odin-recipes/README.md

-A basic HTML only recipe website.
+"A basic HTML only recipe website."